Personal Project

 Opportunity

-Use illustration and structured information design to create empathy and accessibility.
+Use illustration and structured information design to generate empathy and accessibility.

 The poster series combines bright, engaging illustrations with layered information design principles to make conservation education feel inviting and memorable.
 The friendly visual style draws viewers in emotionally, helping foster empathy and connection with the Takahē as a uniquely important native species of Aotearoa.